RCM graduate Alec Coles-Aldridge delves into the meaning behind piano burning ceremonies

-For many readers, the idea of burning a piano will fill them with horror, distain and disgust.
-But fear not, piano burning ceremonies are not practiced by piano-hating cults who ambush them on the way to the Royal Festival Hall.
+For many readers, the idea of burning a piano will fill them with horror, disdain and disgust.
+But fear not, piano burning ceremonies are not practised by piano-hating cults who ambush them on the way to the Royal Festival Hall.

-Instead, they are a cherished tradition practiced by those noble and heroic organisations we call the Royal Air Force and the United States Air Force.
+Instead, they are a cherished tradition practised by those noble and heroic organisations we call the Royal Air Force and the United States Air Force.

 Legend and mythology

 The origins of piano burning are shrouded in legend and mythology.
 Claims have been made that the growth of the Royal Air Force during World War One resulted in the widening of recruitment beyond the “gentleman”.
 These new arrivals were considered un-cultured and lacking in the education of a proper member of the Royal Air Force.
 Consequently, piano lessons ensued, much to the distaste of the new arrivals.
 An unfortunate incident at a squadron clubhouse caused a significant fire; enough to destroy a piano.
 The piano lessons stopped, and soon other squadrons were using the same solution.

 However, other legends refer to a pilot during World War Two who possessed considerable skill at the piano.
 After every battle, he would provide merriment and joy.
 But when the pilot was killed in battle, the tunes ceased.
 The remainder of the squadron felt the most appropriate tribute was to burn his piano.